HorizonDefeated/yocto-interview/README.md

 We have created a build machine with some reasonable resources.
 We have provided some example command lines to get you up and running in the virtual machine prior to doing the actual exercise.

 The provided user is part of the sudoer group.
 This virtual machine has the following already installed:
-Git
+* Git
-Docker Engine
+* Docker Engine
-Yocto Crops Container (see https://github.com/crops/poky-container)
+* Yocto Crops Container for Docker (see https://github.com/crops/poky-container)

 The virtual machine also has https://github.com/HorizonDefeated/yocto-interview.git already cloned to the path /home/interview/yocto-interview